indrajeetM/miniimdb/Readme.txt

 1) Length
 2) Date

+It has pagination of results which can be modifed according to your need.

 One can add new movies from Add New Movie option from header.While adding you have to select its language and genre.
 There is one more option like Add New Category which helps you add as many as language's and genre's.